Donating your body to science

 You will need to complete a consent form, which you can get from your local medical school.
 For Newcastle residents this is Newcastle University Medical School.

-- Complete two Bequest Consent Forms in the presence of a witness.
+- complete two Bequest Consent Forms in the presence of a witness.
 Return one copy to the Bequeathal Secretary so that your name can be included in the register of potential donors.
-Keep the second copy (with your will, perhaps).
+Keep the second copy in a filing system – perhaps with your Will.

 Can anyone donate their body to science?